azerothcore/catalogue/README.md

-# module-catalogue
+# AzerothCore Catalogue

-Catalogue of AzerothCore Modules
+Catalogue of AzerothCore

 ## How to install locally (development)